lynx44/sign-up-sheets/readme.txt

 == Upgrade Notice ==

+= 1.0.10 =
+* Fixed bug where trashed sheets were showing up on Export All
+* Fixed fatal error if activating Pro before deactivating the free version

 = 1.0.9 =
 * Fixed bug where trashed sheets with no date specified would display on frontend